St Cuthbert's coffin: History

 In 1827 the coffin was once again removed, having been found in a walled space at the site of the shrine.
 By then there were up to four layers of coffin in fragmentary condition, taken to date from 1541, 1041, 698 and 687, housing a complete skeleton, and other human remains, though many of the contents had been removed earlier.
 The textiles were removed in 1827.
 The human remains were reburied in a new coffin under a plain inscribed slab, with the remains of the old coffins, which were removed in yet another opening of the burial in 1899.
 These totalled some 6,000, of which 169 showed signs of having been carved or engraved.
 The art-historian Ernst Kitzinger, then with the British Museum, made a reconstruction of the carved oak sections in 1939, which has subsequently been slightly re-arranged.
-The reconstructed coffin and most of the contents are on now view in the Cathedral Museum; the St Cuthbert Gospel has been often on display in London since the 1970s.
+The reconstructed coffin and most of the contents are now on view in the Cathedral Museum; the St Cuthbert Gospel has been often on display in London since the 1970s.

 The fragments of St Cuthbert's coffin have been exhibited at Durham Cathedral since 2017.